lukebfunk/nd2reader/README.md

 PIMS modified version by Ruben Verweij.

 Original version by Jim Rybarski.
 Support for the development of this package was partially provided by the [Finkelstein Laboratory](http://finkelsteinlab.org/).

+### To-do

+ [ ] make editable setting for what metadata to extract from nd2 [ ] x & y metadata extraction robust to different fov shapes [ ] only propagate metadata unique to slice when slicing